-Cliff van Tonder - Musical Director of Elmbridge Choir and Founder of Surrey Music
+Cliff van Tonder BCAa - Musical Director of Elmbridge Choir and Founder of Surrey Music

 Cliff was born in Cape Town, South Africa, and spent 25 years directing and conducting congregational and regional choirs all over Southern Africa.
 It was his involvement in the Nkosi Johnson AIDS foundation and his desire to increase awareness of the devastation caused by AIDS that sparked the idea of forming his first choir in South Africa, Sandton Choir, which helped to raise thousands of life-saving pounds for children’s charities in and around Johannesburg.